Work90210/CryptoWave/docs/01-overview/quick-start.md

 ### 3. First Success

 *   **Simple Working Example:**
-    *   Upon successful launch, the application will display its main interface, which is designed to fetch and present real-time cryptocurrency data.
+    *   Upon successful launch, the application will display its main interface, which is designed to fetch and display real-time cryptocurrency data.
 *   **Expected Output/Results:**
-    *   The application should load and display cryptocurrency information without errors.
+    *   The application should load and present cryptocurrency market information.
 *   **Common Success Indicators:**
     *   The application starts without crashing.
     *   Data is visible on the screen.
 *   **Basic Functionality Demonstration:**
-    *   The core functionality involves fetching data from the CoinGecko API via `lib/repositories/coin_repository.dart` to display cryptocurrency market data.
+    *   The core functionality involves fetching data from the CoinGecko API via `lib/repositories/coin_repository.dart` to display cryptocurrency prices and charts.

 ### 4. Immediate Next Steps